maximilianmozes/word_embeddings_workshop_resources/README.md

 ## Getting started

 ### Requirements
+This repository is based on the [gensim word2vec](https://radimrehurek.com/gensim/models/word2vec.html) and [glove-python](https://github.com/maciejkula/glove-python) libraries.
+For detailed tutorials on how to use word embeddings in Python, see [here](https://towardsdatascience.com/a-beginners-guide-to-word-embedding-with-gensim-word2vec-model-5970fa56cc92) (word2vec with gensim) and [here](https://medium.com/analytics-vidhya/word-vectorization-using-glove-76919685ee0b) (Glove with glove-python).

 The code runs on `Python 2.7.12`.
 You will need to use `pip` to install all required packages.
 We highly recommend to use a `virtualenv` for your setup.
 See [https://pypi.org/project/virtualenv/](https://pypi.org/project/virtualenv/) for how to install `virtualenv` on your machine or simply run `pip install virtualenv`.
 You can then create a new virtual environment with